Debug in preview

 npm run start

-💡 Tip: Before you deploy your scene to the production environment, deploy it to the test environment to try it in a context that is a lot closer to production.
+💡 Tip: Before you publish your scene to the production environment, publish it to the test environment to try it in a context that is a lot closer to production.
 See Development Workflow

 Use the console #

-You can also press Shift + ` to open a wider view of the console, in case you need to view more text.
+You can also toggle it by pressing the backtick key on your keyboard: **.
+This key is left of the 1 key on most english language keyboards.
+Or otherwise press Shift + **\ to open a wider view of the console, in case you need to view more text.

-on the chat panel.
-This opens a panel with information about the renderer engine, and is updated in real time as things change.
+This opens a panel on the lower-right corner with information about the renderer engine, and is updated in real time as things change.

 The PERFORMANCE tab includes several fields related to FPS (Frames Per Second).
 This value will tend to be lower as the scene grows in complexity, make sure you always keep this value above 25 FPS, to ensure a good experience for your players.
 The FPS will vary depending on the machine you run this in.